jlole/Machine-Learning-Cyrillic-classifier/README.md

 * from data/training -> data_converted/training
 * from data/testing -> data_converted/testing

-*Make sure the folders for converted exits, best to make a copy of data and rename it to data_converted to be overwritten*
+*Make sure the folders for converted exits, best to make a copy of data and rename it to data_converted for the files to be overwritten*

 ## Cyrillic Classifier
 train network and save to models/<filename>.h5